Świat Gier Komputerowych

-Świat Gier Komputerowych (English: Computer Games World) was a Polish video gaming magazine.
+Świat Gier Komputerowych (English: Computer Games World) was a Polish video gaming magazine published from 1992 to 2003.

+History

 Its first issue was released on 14 December 1992 as an addition to the Amiga magazine Amigowiec (deemed the 8-page 0th issue).
 The permanent editorial team consisted of about 15 people.
-The first editor-in-chief was Mirosław Domosud, but he was replaced by Piotr Pieńkowski, who held this position until the paper was discontinued.
-It was intended mainly for older players, written in a more formal style than competitors such as Top Secret and CD-Action.
+The first editor-in-chief was Mirosław Domosud, later replaced by Piotr Pieńkowski, who held this position until the paper was discontinued.
+After the first dozen or so issues it developed a distinct identity in the Polish marked, and was intended mainly for older players, written in a more formal style than competitors such as Top Secret and CD-Action.
 In February 1997, the 50th issue was issued, while April 2001 saw the hundredth issue be published.
-The magazine celebrated its tenth anniversary in February 2003, being the only such magazine on the market to reach this milestone.
+The magazine celebrated its tenth anniversary in February 2003, being the first such magazine on the Polish market to reach this milestone.
 The last issue appeared in July 2003 as a double.
 The decision was due to the unsatisfactory sales of the magazine, around 50,000 copies per month.
-After its dissolution, an attempt was made to revive the paper as Nowy Świat Gier Komputerowych, however this only lasted for two months.
+After its dissolution, an attempt was made to revive the paper as Nowy Świat Gier Komputerowych, however this only lasted for two months due to a trademark challenge.